Exotic G_2-manifolds: Skew matching

+The six matchings realise four different pairs $(b_3,d)$, and hence four different diffeomorphism types by Theorem \ref{thm:2c7m}(ii).
 We can then consult Table \ref{table:perp} to see that for two of these four smooth manifolds, there exist perpendicular twisted connected sums $M'$ with the same $(b_3, d)$.
 Then $M$ and $M'$ are homeo\-morphic by Theorem \ref{thm:2c7m}(i).
 However, $\EK(M') = 0$ by Corollary \ref{cor:perp0}, so $M$ and $M'$ are not diffeomorphic.